Skip to content

 What to expect on the Charyn Canyon tour from Almaty

-The Charyn Canyon tour from Almaty is the single most popular day trip from the city, and the drive itself is half the experience.
-For three hours, you cross the steppe — flat, dry, treeless — until the earth suddenly opens up in front of you and you’re staring into a 300-meter-deep gash in the ground carved from red, orange, and brown sandstone.
-It’s routinely compared to the Grand Canyon, and while Charyn is much smaller, the comparison isn’t absurd.
-What it lacks in scale it compensates for in accessibility: you can drive from your Almaty hotel to the canyon rim in three hours, walk to the bottom in one, and eat lunch beside the Charyn River at the base.
+The Charyn Canyon tour is the single most popular day trip from Almaty.
+For three hours you cross the steppe — flat, dry, treeless — until the earth opens up and you’re staring into a 300-metre-deep gash carved from red, orange, and brown sandstone.
+The comparison to the Grand Canyon is routine, and while Charyn is much smaller, it isn’t absurd: what it lacks in scale it compensates for in accessibility.
+You can leave your Almaty hotel at 7:30 AM, walk to the bottom of the canyon before lunch, and be back in the city by evening.

-The canyon sits within Charyn National Park, established in 2004, which covers 125,000 hectares and protects not just the geological formations but also the relic Sogdian ash forest — a grove of trees that has survived since the Paleogene era, approximately 5 million years ago, with its only other analogue in North America.
+The canyon sits within Charyn National Park (established 2004, 125,000 hectares), which protects not just the geological formations but also the relic Sogdian ash forest — a grove of trees surviving since the Paleogene era (~5 million years ago), with its only other known population in North America.

 Drive from Almaty to Charyn Canyon (3–3.5 hours)

-We pick you up from your accommodation and drive east on the main road through the villages of Shelek, Baiseit, and Kokpek.
-The landscape is classic Kazakh steppe — vast, open, and dry.
-The Tien Shan mountains are visible to the south.
-After approximately 190 km, a signposted turnoff leads 9 km to the canyon parking area.
-Total drive: about 200 km, 3–3.5 hours depending on traffic and road conditions.
+Pickup from your Almaty accommodation at 7:00–7:30 AM.
+The route heads east on the main highway through the villages of Shelek, Baiseit, and Kokpek.
+The landscape is classic Kazakh steppe — vast, open, and dry — with the snow-capped Tien Shan visible to the south.
+At approximately 190 km, a signposted turnoff leads 9 km to the canyon parking area.

-From the parking area, you first see the canyon from above — a dramatic viewpoint where the steppe simply drops away into layered red rock.
+From the parking area, you first see the canyon from above — a dramatic viewpoint where the flat steppe simply drops away into layered red rock.
 A maintained trail with steps leads down into the Valley of Castles.
-The descent takes 30–45 minutes.
+The descent takes 30–45 minutes depending on pace.

-Look closely at the rock surfaces.
-Fossils from ancient plants, animals, and shells are embedded in the sandstone — remnants from approximately 12 million years ago when this area was underwater.
+Look closely at the rock surfaces — fossils from ancient plants and shells are embedded in the sandstone, remnants from approximately 12 million years ago when this area was underwater.

 Charyn River at the canyon base (1–1.5 hours)

-The trail ends at the Charyn River, which flows through the canyon at approximately 1,100 m elevation.
-The river area has shade from the trees (welcome after the exposed canyon walk), and a small eco-camp with yurts operates here for those who want to spend the night.
+The trail ends at the Charyn River (393 km long, left tributary of the Ili River), which flows through the canyon at approximately 1,100 m elevation.
+The river area has shade from riverside trees — welcome after the exposed canyon walk.
+A small eco-camp with yurts operates here for those who want to overnight.

 Ascent and optional additional canyons

-The walk back up through the Valley of Castles takes approximately 45 minutes — it’s steeper going up, and in summer the canyon interior can be very hot with no wind.
-Alternatively, a minibus shuttle sometimes operates between the river and the parking area.
+The walk back up through the Valley of Castles takes 45 minutes — steeper going up, and in summer the canyon interior can be extremely hot with no wind.
+A minibus shuttle (approximately 500 KZT / $1) sometimes operates between the river and the parking area.

-If time permits, we can visit viewpoints over other sections of the broader canyon system — including the view from the bridge over the Charyn River (approximately 13 km further along the road), where the canyon is deeper and more dramatic from above.
+If time and energy permit, we visit viewpoints over other sections of the broader canyon system — including the bridge over the Charyn River (13 km further along the road), where the canyon is deeper and more dramatic from above.

 Return to Almaty (3–3.5 hours)

-We drive back west to Almaty, arriving in the evening.
+Drive back west to Almaty, arriving in the evening (approximately 7:00–8:00 PM depending on stops).

 Five canyons in one: the Charyn Canyon system